erroronline1/qualitymanagement/readme.md

 * the assistant is built using js-ecmascript 5 on purpose because of required compatibility to ms ie11. unfortunately this still is the default browser to date in many companies. the css is not compatible to previous versions of ie. there might be browserhacks and polyfills.
 * the assistant is designed to handle multiple language support, comes with english and german and can be extended as desired. extend the lang-objects in every module, the config-file and register the languages in this config-file to make them available.
-* the core-object provides readable function-calls and globally usable variables. general configuration takes place in library/core/core.var.js. this file contains a variable that extents the core-object with global variables and commonly used language-bricks.
+* the core-object provides (hopefully) readable function-calls and globally usable variables. general configuration takes place in library/core/core.var.js. this file contains a variable that extents the core-object with global variables and commonly used language-bricks.
 * built-in core-functions provide a search-function that has multi-word and fuzzy-search handling, language-handler, script-import, local-storage- or cookie-handler, repetitive design pattern implementation (icons, inputs, etc.), history handling and some more. get access or extend these functions with `core.function.FUNCTIONNAME`, global variables with `core.var.VARNAME`. i recommend this pattern to modules as well, defining a module-object with `{moduleFileName}.function.FUNCTIONNAME` and `{moduleFileName}.var.VARNAME`. the handler for multi-language-support of the application  (`core.function.lang()`) makes built-in automated use of this pattern.
 * data files are stored in a different folder hoping that changes to the backend don't mess up data that might be accessed through different persons than the maintainer of the application. these are separated in module-variables that define the modules behaviour and module data that will be processed according to the modules task. the latter are optional.
 * users can be informed about changes using the changelog in library/core/core.userDialogue.js. add your own changes and the information will popup automatically on start.
 * since most of my colleagues don't mind messing around to learn something, there is a short-tip function whose entries can be extended in accordance to your modules.
-* settings will be stored in local storage or cookies (depending on browser support) so everything depends on the local machine in addition to user login. in case everything is stored with cookies if the browsers history is cleaned on exit all setting will be gone as well. the storage method handles local-storage support with cookies as a fallback. this means there is finally support for chrome with an issue with cookie storage of local sites as well as ie11 without local storage.
+* settings will be stored in local storage or cookies (depending on browser support) so everything depends on the local machine in addition to user login. in case everything is stored with cookies if the browsers history is cleaned on exit all setting will be gone as well. the storage method handles local-storage support with cookies as a fallback. this means there is support for chrome having an issue with cookie storage of local sites as well as ie11 not having local storage.
 * you can monitor the performance (currently implemented for tracking asynchronous loading and processing) in the console if you enable it in the settings.

 *be aware that there are dependencies between the assistants datafiles, their objects and handling, and the documents vba and table-structure. it might become neccessary to change things on both sides.*